9 min read

 The realization of such a problem could have been alerted by a detection system such as an EDR /XDR or as part of an automated and scheduled proactive health check, carried out by Binalyze’s Automated Incident Response (AIR) platform.

 AIR's integration with many common alert systems is a crucial feature, enabling the automation of evidence collection and analysis from your assets upon specific triggers.
-This functionality ensures that when you or your analysts begin their workday, the Investigation Hub is already populated, ready to go with evidence.
+This functionality ensures that when you or your analysts begin the workday, the Investigation Hub is already populated, and ready to go with evidence collected and findings presented derived from our world-leading DRONE analyzers.

-This evidence will have been systematically gathered, thoroughly analyzed, and flagged with verdicts and scores, ready for a prioritized and focused investigation.
-This seamless and continuous 24/7 operation enhances efficiency, ensuring that critical analysis is underway well before any manual intervention is needed.
+This evidence will have been gathered, will be forensically sound, thoroughly analyzed, and already prioritized for further investigation.
+This seamless and always ready-to-respond 24/7 operation enhances efficiency, speeding up mean times to resolution and ensuring that critical analysis is underway well before any manual intervention is needed.

-AIR's lightning-fast and comprehensive evidence-acquisition capabilities mark the initial phase of our response, swiftly collecting digital evidence from the compromised asset.
+AIR's lightning-fast and comprehensive evidence-acquisition capabilities mark the initial phase of the response, swiftly and automatically collecting digital evidence based on predefined profiles from assets.

-In the Investigation Hub, within a matter of minutes, AIR is presenting to us the findings of the compromise assessment tasking we initiated.
-We can clearly and immediately see that this system has significant issues.
+In the Investigation Hub dashboard, within a matter of minutes, we see the overview of our case.
+We can clearly and immediately see that the Win10-002 asset has significant issues.

 We can, without even navigating to any other view, see that malware protection was disabled and the Binalyze DFIR Lab analyzers have identified the presence of the Havoc Framework - but more on that later as we’ll now take a structured walk through one possible workflow for an analyst to follow.

-Let's start by taking a look at those high scores in the window below the MITRE ATT&CK results, and sure enough we can immediately see that ‘invoice.exe’ makes its first appearance:
+Let's start by taking a look at those high findings in a bit more detail, and sure enough we can immediately see that ‘invoice.exe’ makes its first appearance:

-When we click on the ‘+3’ icon, the three reasons why this has been highlighted as high are displayed:
+When we hover the mouse above the ‘No Digital Signature’ entry, 4 reasons why this item has been highlighted as high are displayed:

-Unravelling the Attack in Investigation Hub with MITRE ATT&CK.
+Unraveling the Attack in Investigation Hub with MITRE ATT&CK

-Guided by AIR’s integration of the MITRE ATT&CK framework, in this case, we can delve into the digital debris highlighted in the Investigation Hub.
-MITRE ATT&CK is based on adversary tactics, techniques, and procedures from real-world observations allowing us to trace the malware's lifecycle from deployment to discovery.
-This aids dissecting evidence such as; the auto-runs registry key's cryptic cues, the genesis of the new 'abx' user and '114' service, and the traces left within the event logs.
+Another investigation methodology is to allow yourself to be guided by AIR’s integration of MITRE ATT&CK framework mapping.
+In this case, we can delve into the digital debris highlighted in the Investigation Hub mapped by MITRE ATT&CK based on adversary tactics, techniques, and procedures from real-world observations allowing us to trace the malware's lifecycle from deployment to discovery.

 MITRE ATT&CK Tactics - Initial Access

-Two items are highlighted to us in connection with Initial Access.
-When inspected you can see that they point to password-protected zip files that have been placed in the recycle bin, as indicated by the file names $RKEZQSR.zip, $R9EYK9E.zip, and the file path.
+Four items are highlighted and mapped to the MITRE ATT&CK tactic: Initial Access.
+When inspected we can see that the four entries point to password-protected zip files currently residing in the recycle bin, as indicated by the file names $RKEZQSR.zip, $R9EYK9E.zip, and the file path.

 These files have been allocated a Finding: Rule: Password_protected_ZIP, (author: Binalyze DFIR Lab)